shijianuf/PostFuse/README.md

 - `models/` — SER-adapted member networks and log-Mel packing
 ## License
 Code in this repository is released under the MIT License (see `LICENSE`), except third-party material listed below.

+## Data

+This repository does not include audio.
+Experiments use two public acted SER corpora:

+- **CASIA** Chinese emotional speech (Institute of Automation, CAS).
+Six classes in the main tables.
+- **EmoDB** Berlin emotional speech (Burkhardt et al.).
+Used as a same-protocol second-corpus check.

+Obtain each corpus from its official distributor and follow the original license/terms.
+Place the files according to the paths expected by your own training script.
+We do not redistribute either corpus.

 ### Third-party code
 **VLP-ViT (adapted)**
 Source: https://github.com/kjy7567/speech_emotion_recognition_from_log_Mel_spectrogram_using_vertically_long_patch